Haydn Gwynne: Career

-Gwynne became an actress in her mid-twenties.
-In her first prominent television role she played feminist lecturer Dr Robyn Penrose in the BBC television mini-series dramatisation of David Lodge's Nice Work in 1989.
+Gwynne became an actor in her mid-twenties.
+One of her first television roles was as Cosima in the Lovejoy two-part special "Death and Venice" (1986).
+She played feminist lecturer Dr Robyn Penrose in the BBC television mini-series dramatisation of David Lodge's Nice Work in 1989.

 Her first high-profile comedy role was as Alex Pates in Drop the Dead Donkey in 1990.
 She then appeared in the 1991 Children's ITV science-fiction series Time Riders and later became a regular in Peak Practice; first appearing at the start of series 7 (episode 1) in 1999 as Dr Joanna Graham.
 The character of Dr Graham was written out of the show at the end of series 9 (episode 13) when she was fatally shot whilst intervening in a conflict between a man and his daughter.
 After Peak Practice, Gwynne went on to star in Merseybeat in 2001.

 In 2002, she starred in the television drama for the BBC The Secret playing the character of Emma Faraday.

-Her theatre work has included regional and London-based appearances, from the Octagon, Bolton in Hedda Gabler, to Richard Cheshire's Way of the World appearing in West End productions of Ziegfeld as Billie Burke (1988), City of Angels and Billy Elliot the Musical at the Victoria Palace Theatre, for which she was nominated for an Olivier Award.
+Her theatre work included regional and London-based appearances, from the Octagon, Bolton, in Hedda Gabler, to Richard Cheshire's Way of the World appearing in West End productions of Ziegfeld as Billie Burke (1988), City of Angels and Billy Elliot the Musical at the Victoria Palace Theatre, for which she was nominated for an Olivier Award.
 She reprised her role as Mrs Wilkinson in the Broadway production of Billy Elliot, which opened at the Imperial Theatre on 13 November 2008.
-Gwynne has been awarded the Outer Critics Circle Award, Theatre World Award, and Drama Desk Award for her performance in Billy Elliot.
+Gwynne was awarded the Outer Critics Circle Award, Theatre World Award, and Drama Desk Award for her performance in Billy Elliot.
 She was also nominated for a 2009 Tony Award, Featured Actress in a Musical.

-Gwynne has also performed in numerous productions for the Royal Shakespeare Company.
-Her television appearances are now usually in shorter dramas, such as the role of Julius Caesar's wife, Calpurnia, in the TV series Rome.
-She also appeared in the first Christmas special episode of Midsomer Murders “Ghosts of Christmas Past” (2004) as Jennifer Carter.
+She also performed in numerous productions for the Royal Shakespeare Company.
+Her later television appearances were usually in shorter dramas, such as the role of Julius Caesar's wife, Calpurnia, in the TV series Rome.
+She also appeared in the first Christmas special episode of Midsomer Murders "Ghosts of Christmas Past" (2004) as Jennifer Carter.

-She has guest-starred in an episode of Lewis in the first of a new series (2008).
+Gwynne guest-starred in an episode of Lewis in the first of a new series (2008).
 She appeared in the first episode of series 2, "And the Moonbeams Kiss the Sea", playing the character of Sandra Walters.
+She guest starred in the BBC TV series Sherlock in the episode "The Great Game" (2010), as a museum curator, Miss Wenceslas.
 She appeared in the 2011 film Hunky Dory.